Publishing items in the DataMiner Catalog

-The DataMiner Catalog allows users to quickly look up, download, and deploy various DataMiner-related artifacts.
+The DataMiner Catalog allows users to quickly look up, download, and deploy various DataMiner-related items.

 This platform is constantly getting improved.
-At present, several workarounds are still needed to get certain artifacts to show up in the Catalog.
-Below, you can find more information about how to publish specific kinds of artifacts.
+At present, several workarounds are still needed to get certain items to show up in the Catalog.
+Below, you can find more information about how to publish specific kinds of items.

 Note